 Recently, my daughter started dance classes and, let me tell you, everything is expensive!
-Even at consignment stores, bows can cost $8 to $12 which seems ridiculous to me, especially when it takes less than 30 minutes to make.
+Even at consignment stores, bows can cost $8 to $12, which seems ridiculous to me, especially when it takes less than 30 minutes to make one.

 So I went to my local fabric store and bought some discount scrap fabric.
 I got about two feet of fabric for less than $2; for this project, you will only need a 10 by 8 inch rectangle.

 If you're attempting to create your own bow (which is why you're here), you probably have the other supplies lying around your house: needle, thread, and a hot glue gun.

 If you want a no-sew option, you can follow the link found at the end of this article.

 For this bow, I cut an 8 by 6 inch rectangle and sewed a small seam just to straighten up the edges and to prevent fraying.
 If you don't want to sew, just use your hot glue gun to glue down the edges.

 Once you have finished your seams, be sure to flip your fabric to the side that you do not want showing on the finished bow before beginning the next step.